gradesta/gradesta/gradesta-s.r.o. comercial.stuff/top_secret_business_plan.get-rich-quick.md

 Business model
 =======

 I was indoctrinated with Free software and leftist ideology from a young age, however I've found myself more and more frustrated by the apparent lack of spontaneous self organization of free people (doing exactly what I personally want, of course).
 Boring people seem to do things like drink beer in their free time and interesting people often seem to have their own ideas.
+(Note: I know plenty of interesting people who drink beer, don't take me the wrong way).
 If I want people to work on MY ideas, I have to find a way inspire them or to pay them.
 After mulling it over in my head, I decided for the later, mostly because inspiration alone doesn't put food on the table.

 *Goodnight gradesta*